 0 Flares Twitter 0 Facebook 0 Google+ 0 Pin It Share 0 LinkedIn 0 0 Flares ×

 It is none other than the beautiful and pure rivers, rivulets as well as lakes flowing through Kerala that makes it God’s Own Country.
 Numerous small rivulets make water bodies sealed from all sides.
 These water bodies gradually transmute themselves into big lakes.
-These lakes in Kerala flow silently and rot at a place.
+These important lakes in Kerala flow silently and rot at a place.
 Though, these are constantly gushed in with fresh water from streams or by the rainfalls.
 Kerala can be represented as a “land of lakes”, as it is sanctified with 34 lakes which are continually packed with twinkling clean water.
 Be it the pleasure of staying in houseboat, or having fun during adventurous water sports, or watching the energizing boat races, these lakes have always and almost touched all vacationers in Kerala.

 Let’s take a look at some lakes that you must see when you are in Kerala:

-#1 Ashtamudi Lake in Kollam
+1. Ashtamudi Lake in Kollam:

 Ashtamudi Lake